 Every company across the globe knows that the web contains valuable information that can be applied in their business irrespective of the industry.
 However, this untapped potential of web data largely gets hindered because of the unstructured nature, but if it can be extracted and applied correctly, then the benefit can be enormous.
 This is especially applicable in the finance domain, as the value realization can be relatively faster than in other industries.
 Here are two examples to put this into perspective:

-According to an article by Fortune, Irish research firm Eagle Alpha, analyzed 7,416 comments from Reddit’s gaming thread in October, 2015 to predict that the sales figure for Star Wars video game developed by Electronic Arts would be higher that the projected number; Electronic Arts quickly raised its sales forecast, citing “excitement” over the game.
+- According to an article by Fortune, Irish research firm Eagle Alpha analyzed 7,416 comments from Reddit’s gaming thread in October 2015 to predict that the sales figure for Star Wars video game developed by Electronic Arts would be higher than the projected number; Electronic Arts quickly raised its sales forecast, citing “excitement” over the game.

-Essentially the early insights into marketing-moving factors, company information and publicly available financial data can be extremely valuable.
-Now, web scraping as a business tool can be used to source alternate data or third party data and apply that to gain deep understanding of the market which can directly impact the bottom lines.
-In this post we’ll discuss several use cases of web scraping in the financial industry.
+Essentially the early insights into marketing-moving factors, company information, and publicly available financial data can be extremely valuable.
+Now, web scraping as a business tool can be used to source alternate data or third-party data and apply that to gain a deep understanding of the market which can directly impact the bottom lines.
+In this post, we’ll discuss several use cases of web scraping in the financial industry.

 Financial data and ratings

 Rating agencies can leverage web scraping to monitor and extract data from thousands of company sites.
 In fact, they can get live updates and near real-time updates to drive high-velocity research and analytics.
 Ultimately this can be a great value addition to their clients (institutional investors, banks, wealth managers, etc.) who can take better decisions by using the insights.

 Risk mitigation and compliance

 Regulatory compliance is crucial for any company, but because of the nature of the business companies in the finance and insurance space face additional scrutiny.
 Hence, it is beneficial to monitor government sites to detect any policy changes related to regulatory requirements.